Admissions and Funding

 Timeline

-We invite applicants to interview remotely on Zoom with us between mid-December to mid-January, and offers of admission are typically made by the end of January.
+We invite applicants to interview remotely on Zoom with us between mid-December to early-January, and offers of admission are typically made by the end of January.

 Financial and Professional Support